The confront to the feminine ideal in Hollywood

 Hollywood supported stereotypes and determined standards for the construction of its characters.
 Actresses such as Rita Hayworth were recreated in the image and likeness of the industry: daughter of Spanish dancers, Margarita Cansino had to meet the requirements of the ideal appearance.
 The Latin peasant did skin whitening and plastic surgeries, and became Rita Hayworth, the most beautiful ginger ever produced by cinema.

-Before “americanize” themselves, Sophia Loren and Silvana Mangano used to exhibit freely — and full of charm — on the big screens her unshaved underarms.
+Before “americanize” themselves, Sophia Loren and Silvana Mangano used to show — freely and full of charm — her unshaved underarms on big screens.

 THEY DIDN’T WANT TO BE PERFECT; THEY WANTED TO BE REAL